-CPU Profiler shows what functions consume what percent of CPU time.
-This information can provide you a better understanding of how your application is executed, and how exactly resources are allocated.
+CPU Profiler shows what functions consume what percent of CPU time This information can provide you a better understanding of how your application is executed, and how exactly resources are allocated.

-Using the profiler
+Select the profiler configuration

 Run CPU profiling

-The Flame Chart tab shows you function calls and the percentage of time for execution of each call.
+The Flame Graph tab shows you function calls and the percentage of time for execution of each call.
 Each block represents a function in the stack (a stack frame).
 On the Y-axis, there is a stack depth going from bottom up.
 The X-axis shows the stack profile sorted from the most CPU-consuming functions to the least consuming ones.

-In the Flame Chart tab, you can hover the mouse over any block to view the details:
+Hover the mouse over any block to view the details:

 The Call Tree tab represents information about a program’s call stacks that were sampled during profiling: